Prelf1992/mlops-template-repository/README.md

 * Commit 233: Perf: Improve styling of dependencies for faster execution. at 2025-07-03 11:15:21
 * Commit 234: CI: Update documentation for README for better readability. at 2025-07-04 17:03:05
 * Commit 235: Test: Fix bug in algorithm to resolve issue. at 2025-07-07 15:39:07
+* Commit 236: Test: Update documentation for data model for faster execution. at 2025-07-08 17:56:55